QuickBooks Blog

 The income statement and cash flow statement cover a period of time, but a balance sheet generates on a specific date.
 All three reports address financial health and a company’s operating performance.

-To explain the EBITDA formula, take a look at Premier Manufacturing’s multi-step income statement.
+To better understand the EBITDA formula, here is Premier Manufacturing’s multi-step income statement.

 Graphic: Business Statement Example for EBITDA